Església de Santa Creu

 The Consolat de Mar was founded in 1326 as a maritime tribunal.
 The present building, one of Mallorca's few examples of (albeit impure)...

 At the quieter end of the old town, this L-shaped barn of a place is at once a wine and tapas bar, bistro and delicatessen.
 Most items...

 Es Baluard information

 Built with flair and innovation into the shell of the Renaissance-era seaward walls, this contemporary art gallery is one of the finest on the island.
-While its temporary exhibitions are always worth checking out, the core of the permanent collection – works by Joan Miró, Miquel Barceló and Picasso – and the setting are what give the gallery its cachet.
+Its temporary exhibitions are worth viewing, but the permanent collection – works by Miró, Barceló and Picasso – give the gallery its cachet.

-The 21st-century concrete complex has been cleverly built in and among the fortifications, which include the partly restored remains of an 11th-century Muslim-era tower (on your right as you arrive from Carrer de Sant Pere).
-The effect is a playful game of light, surfaces and perspective.
+The 21st-century concrete complex is cleverly built among the fortifications, including the partly restored remains of an 11th-century Muslim-era tower (on your right as you arrive from Carrer de Sant Pere).

 Inside, the ground floor houses the core of the permanent exhibition, starting with a section on Mallorcan landscapes by local artists and others from abroad; the big names here include Valencia's Joaquín Sorolla, Mallorca's own Miquel Barceló and the Catalan Modernista artist Santiago Rusiñol; the latter did a lot of work in and around the town of Bunyola.
 A broad swath of local and mostly Catalan landscape artists is also on show here.
 Also on the ground floor and part of the permanent collection is a room devoted to the works of Joan Miró, while on the top floor is an intriguing collection of ceramics by Pablo Picasso; after viewing the latter, step out onto the ramparts for fine views.
 In sum, it's an impressive rather than extraordinary collection that's well worth a couple of hours of your time.